Desert Biking Club Of Kuwait

 Choosing your bike

-The most suitable bikes for Club Rides are cross country mountain bikes with 26” wheels and fat (2”) tyres.
-At least 18 gears and front suspension are highly recommended and disk brakes an advantage.
-The terrain here is fairly unchallenging apart from the sand and thorns, so a high spec is not essential.
-However, commuter bikes, shoppers, cruisers, sports/ racing road bikes and cheap chain store bikes are not suitable for club rides.
+The most suitable bikes for Club Rides are cross country mountain bikes with 26” to 29” wheels and fat (2” plus) tyres.
+Multiple gears, front suspension and disk brakes are now standard.
+The terrain here is fairly unchallenging apart from the sand and thorns, so a high spec bike is not essential.
+However, commuter bikes, shoppers, cruisers, hybrids, sports/ racing road bikes and cheap chain-store bikes are not suitable.

-Buying a bike in Kuwait :
+Buying a bike in Kuwait

 Bike Parts and accessories